themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Table of Contents**

-**Alternative Therapies**

-Endo specialists agree a multidisciplinary approach is needed for disease management and patient success.
-Often this can include seeking out a variety of doctors and specialties to widen your approach.
-Alternative therapies can include various methods aimed at mitigating symptoms, stress reduction, and/or disease management.
-Since all patients are different, these methods may not be suitable or successful for everyone.

-* Physical Therapy
-* Diet and Nutrition
-* Acupuncture
-* Yoga
-* Chinese Medicine
-* Pelvic Floor Physical Therapy
-* Holistic, Integrative Medicine
-* Exercise
-* Herbal Therapy
-* Meditation

-**Pain Management**

-Since severe and chronic pain can be a debilitating symptom of endometriosis, it's important to find treatment methods that work and ways to cope.
-Pain management can include a wide range of therapies that the patient can cater to their individual needs.
-Since no two patient cases are identical, they may have varying success with these methods.

-* Yoga
-* Acupuncture
-* Exercise
-* Massage
-* Pain Medication, over the counter and pharmaceuticals
-* Herbal Treatments
-* Therapy
-* Meditation

-## Finding a Specialist

-Though endometriosis is a common condition affecting 176 billion people worldwide, there are very few specialists in the medical community.
-It's estimated that there are only [100-200 excision surgeons](https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist) in practice worldwide.
-What a stark lack of medical support for an epidemic scaled disease.
-Finding a knowledgable and compassionate provider can be one of the hardest aspects of managing this disease.
-Without proper medical support, the symptoms can become chronic comorbidities that will need their own medical intervention.
-Here are some tools for finding a knowledgable provider near you:

-* [Nancy's Nook](https://www.facebook.com/groups/418136991574617/) is a self guided research tool that provides an updated list of excision specialists that have undergone specific vetting by nurse Nancy Peterson
-* [The American End of Endo Project's](https://endofendoproject.org/physician-directory/) physician's directory is a locator tool for specialists
-* [Endometriosis.org](http://endometriosis.org/resources/articles/finding-a-specialist/) provides some key points on finding a specialist
-* [Endo West: Endo and Pelvic Surgery Center](http://endowest.net/questions-to-ask-your-doctor/) has a list of questions to ask your doctor.
-* [Endometriosis Foundation of America's](https://www.endofound.org/preparing-to-see-a-doctor) advice on seeking a doctor
-* [Must Ask Questions For Your Surgeon](https://endogirlblog.com/surgeonquestions/) from Endo Girls Blog can help you screen doctors.
-* [Do You Need That Surgery?
-How To Decide, And How To Pick A Surgeon If You Do](https://www.npr.org/sections/health-shots/2019/07/19/743248074/do-you-need-that-surgery-how-to-decide-and-how-to-pick-a-surgeon-if-you-do?utm_source=dlvr.it&utm_medium=twitter&fbclid=IwAR0i6SWlxW_fZLKU8UKYcJJkO99k1ULfYxI-2tQzXQiKa-xYL_3WcT6jqkI) is a helpful NPR article about navigating surgery.
-* [Center for Endometriosis Care](http://centerforendo.com/endometriosis-understanding-a-complex-disease) is among the very first endometriosis specialty centers of expertise, founded by a surgical pioneer and leading excision surgeon, Dr. Robert Albee and is located in Atlanta, GA.
-* [Dr. Andrew Cook, MD](https://www.vitalhealth.com/) is trusted endometriosis and excision specialist located in California and Colorado.
-* [Dr. Andrea Vidali, MD](https://www.facebook.com/EndometriosisSurgeon/) is trusted endometriosis and excision specialist located in New York.

-## Holistic Natural Approaches

-These resources provide insight on a whole body approach to wellness with dietary and lifestyle advice that can aid in the healing process.
-This section also offers alternatives to surgery.

-* [Dr. Jolene Brighten](https://drbrighten.com/causes-endometriosis-5-natural-treatment-strategies/) is a Functional Medicine Naturopathic Physician and a women's health expert.
-I've recommended her book in the above section.
-Also, check out her [IG](https://www.instagram.com/drjolenebrighten/?hl=en) for daily information and advice.
-* [Dr. Lara Briden](https://www.larabriden.com/endometriosis-treat-the-immune-system/) is a Naturopathic Doctor and women's health activist.
-I've recommended her book in the above section.
-* [Endo Empowered](https://www.endoempowered.com/) offers a non surgical holistic approach with support created by an endo patient and Naturopathic Medicine student, Melissa Turner.

 ## **Online Resources**

 Here are trusted informational resources that explain the definition, theorized causes, diagnostic and treatment options available for the disease. _Unfortunately, some of these sources do not use inclusive language and rely on gendered language.
 I will always use inclusive language on my site._: